cmenon12/contemporary-choir/INSTRUCTIONS.md

    * The new PDF ledger will be saved as a new version of the file - previous versions can be accessed by right-clicking the file and selecting `Manage versions`.
    * You can choose whether to rename the file or not.
    * You'll need to enter the society group ID and your eXpense365 credentials.
-   * You'll also need to authorise access to that specific folder to allow the ledger to be saved to it.
+   * You'll also need to authorise access to that specific file to allow it to be updated.